jarrid-xyz/keyper-tutorial/1-pull-keyper-docker-image/README.md

 If you can execute this successfully, [Keyper](https://jarrid.xyz/keyper) is ready for you to use.

-Now, let’s proceed to the next tutorial: ➡️ [Create App Configuration and Credentials](../2-create-app-configuration-and-credentials/README.md)
+Now, let’s go to the next tutorial: ➡️ [Create App Configuration and Credentials](../2-create-app-configuration-and-credentials/README.md)

 ## Bonus